bfarnam/infineon/README.md

 ## Major Changes
 Infineon's library requires almost ALL of the Arduino UNO's pins and thus all the GPIO in an embedded platform, making this useless to most people.

-Addtionally, differences between the datasheets and the library documentation vs. the actual code in the library make the implementation very cumbersone.
+Additionally, differences between the datasheets and the library documentation vs. the actual code in the library make the implementation very cumbersone.

 The official Infineon Hackster page has an entry talking about [direct access](https://www.hackster.io/Infineon_Team/24v-protected-switch-shield-with-btt6030-2era-and-btt6020-1e-64ed44#toc-manually-controlling-the-shield-without-the-use-of-the-library-8) and they state that you have to use a PWM signal.
 >To control your output channels you'll have to send a pulse width modulated signal to each individual output channel pin.

 **This is incorrect.**

-The datasheet for the PROFET+ 24V High-side switch, such as the [BTT6030-2ERA](https://www.infineon.com/dgdl/Infineon-BTT6030-2ERA-DS-v01_00-EN.pdf?fileId=5546d46269e1c019016a21fa44260d82) states that the input is:
+The datasheet for the PROFET+ 24V High-side switch, such as the [BTT6030-2ERA](https://www.infineon.com/dgdl/Infineon-BTT6030-2ERA-DS-v01_00-EN.pdf?fileId=5546d46269e1c019016a21fa44260d82) states that the input:
 >is either OFF or ON but cannot be in a linear or undefined state.
 The input circuitry is compatible with PWM applications.

 If you finally trace ALL the library functions to the actual call which turns on the output you see that it performs an Arduino digitialWrite which is simply an ON/OFF.